2017 FIFA U-17 World Cup: Mascot

 The mascot is "Kheleo", a Himalayan Clouded Leopard.
 He wears a jersey with the colours of white, yellow, green and orange.
 The Minister of Youth Affairs and Sports, Vijay Goel, stated: "Kheleo is young, vibrant, enthustiatic and a perfect representation of our country.
 He will help us to involve kids in football in a fun way".

 Theme song

-The theme song for the 2017 U17 World Cup is called 'Kar Ke Dikhla De Goal' (कर के दिखला दे गोल) which roughly translates to 'Show that you can score a goal', composed by Pritam and written by Amitabh Bhattacharya features Indian football legend Bhaichung Bhutia along with Kerala Blasters co-owner Sachin Tendulkar and singer Babul Supriyo, who had designed the Mohun Bagan kit half a decade back.
+The official theme song for the 2017 U17 World Cup was called 'Kar Ke Dikhla De Goal' (कर के दिखला दे गोल) which roughly translates to 'Show that you can score a goal', composed by Pritam and written by Amitabh Bhattacharya.
+The official music video featured Indian football legend Bhaichung Bhutia along with Kerala Blasters co-owner Sachin Tendulkar and singer Babul Supriyo.